yourivw/LEClient/README.md

 ## Current version

-The current version is 1.1.0
+The current version is 1.1.1

+The example codes below are to be updated.

 This client was developed with the use of the LetsEncrypt staging server for version 2.
 While version 2 is still being developed and implemented by LetsEncrypt at this moment, the project might be subject to change.